earonesty/BlockSizeDebate/README.md

 ### Counter Argument 4.1: The last hardfork increasing the block size to 1 MB was performed with merely 2 months notice.<sup>[7](#footnote7)</sup>

+* Counter-counter argument 4.1.1: The last hard fork was not contentious.

 ### Counter Argument 4.2: The Hardfork Can Be Used To Make Other Useful Changes